 If you choose to go to Upstate, NY I have also been apple picking in Warwick, NY at Apple Daves Orchid.

-If you plan on taking a day trip to go Apple picking, I would recommend renting a car for the day.
+If you plan on taking a day trip to go apple picking, I would recommend renting a car for the day.
 While you’re on Island, you can also see if there are still sunflower fields and pumpkin picking on Long Island!

 Vineyards Are Less Crowded